Product Information

 Brilliantly constructed by hand from natural clay, this polychrome pot is covered in intricate designs.
 Acoma potter, Loretta Joe made this beautiful pot.
 A unique addition to any pottery or Native American art collection.
 Signed 6 1/2” tall x 8 1/8″ long x 8 1/8″ wide Artist card included Acoma...

-POTTERY STORYTELLER BY CHRISLYN FRAGUA JEMEZ
+JEMEZ POTTERY STORYTELLER BY CHRISLYN FRAGUA

-This wonderfully painted storyteller was handmade by Jemez Pueblo potter Chrislyn Fragua and depicts a woman holding a child and a baby.
+This wonderfully painted storyteller was handmade by Jemez Pueblo potter Chrislyn Fragua and depicts a woman with three children and a dog.
 Chrislyn uses both the coil method and pinch method to create her pottery piece and as in traditional storytellers, Chrislyn’s storytellers have their mouths open.
 Storytellers represent the...